the-butterfly-effect/tbe/_posts/2016-10-13-sneak-peek.md

 We hope you liked this update.
 There's a lot going on, even if you cannot see it from the website.
 It will probably take until Christmas or so to complete, but the new UI is coming along.
 If your fingers start itching, why not try the current state yourself?

+Oh, by the way, it is really Sneak Peek.
+Just ask [the Oatmeal](http://theoatmeal.com/comics/sneak_peek).

 **We hope to hear from you!**